CrowdStrike/cloud-resource-estimator/README.md

 + [License and Questions](#license)

 ## Running an audit
-+ Connect to Cloud Shell within the provider in question
++ Login to your cloud provider and then connect to Cloud Shell.
     - If asked, select `BASH` for your environment.
 + Execute the following command:
 ```shell